phetsims/axon/README.md

 axon
 ====

 Axon provides powerful and concise models based on observable Properties and related patterns.
+Developed by PhET Interactive Simulations at the University of Colorado Boulder.

 History
 ====